mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 There seems to be a lot less choice in memory for server hardware.
 With consumer hardware, plenty of websites publish reviews and benchmarks online of different RAM options, but I didn't see anything like that for server RAM.

 I went with [Crucial CT4K16G4RFD4213 64 GB (4 x 16 GB)](https://www.newegg.com/crucial-64gb-288-pin-ddr4-sdram/p/N82E16820148843?Item=9SIAHZUB514397) because I trusted the brand.
-I chose 64 GB of RAM because [my previous build had 32 GB](/building-a-vm-homelab-2017/#memory), and some of my workflows reached that limit, so I figured doubling RAM would cover me for the next few years.
+I chose 64 GB of RAM because [my previous build had 32 GB](/building-a-vm-homelab-2017/#memory), and some of my workflows were approaching that limit, so I figured doubling RAM would cover me for the next few years.

 ### Storage